logo

 Salary and Job Outlook

-The outlook for school psychologists is positive.
-According to Projections Central, the profession is expected to grow by 14.7% through 2028.7 This growth is much faster than the average growth expected for all occupations over the same time period.7
+The outlook for clinical, counseling, and school psychologists is positive.
+According to Projections Central, the profession is expected to grow by 10.4% from 2020 to 2030.7 This growth is much faster than the average growth expected for all occupations over the same time period.7

 Additional Resources